 Princeton University does not have a law school, and so does not offer the J.D., L.L.M. or S.J.D degree.
 Princeton does, however, offer a great many opportunities for those with interests in law to pursue graduate education in other disciplines.

 The Woodrow Wilson School has a long-standing commitment to combining professional training in public policy analysis with the rigors of legal education.
 The M.P.A./J.D. joint program allows students to combine the two fields of knowledge by concurrently taking the J.D. coursework outside Princeton and the M.P.A. coursework at Princeton in a total of four years, rather than the five it would customarily take if a student were to acquire each degree separately.

 WWS Graduate Admissions

 In Ph.D. programs throughout the social sciences and humanities at Princeton, legal studies concentrations are common and widely encouraged.
 Many students who already have J.D.s pursue Ph.D.s at Princeton, as do students whose interests extend to law without formal J.D. training.

 At the moment, Princeton does not offer an undergraduate major or concentration in legal studies.
 There are, however, a great many law-related courses offered throughout the undergraduate curriculum.
-For current course selections, see the current course selection page and for courses in the permanent catalogue, see the course catalogue page.

 The Woodrow Wilson School encourages the study of law together with training in public policy.
 Toward that end, the School offers a four-year M.P.A./J.D. program that allows students to combine the two degrees in four years instead of the usual five.